ja-shuvro/jobify/README.md

    npm run dev
    ```

-   Your server will be running on `http://localhost:5000`.
+   The backend server will now be running on `http://localhost:5000`.

 ---